PySerial Configuration and Tuning for Deterministic Instrument Control

 loop = asyncio.get_running_loop()

-For authoritative API references and parameter definitions, consult the official PySerial API Documentation and Python’s standard contextlib module for resource management patterns.
+For authoritative parameter definitions, consult the official PySerial API documentation and Python’s contextlib module for resource-management patterns.